swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 ## Proposed solution

-Public enums can be declared as `exhaustive` or as `nonexhaustive`.
-In Swift 4 mode, the default behavior will be `exhaustive` for source compatibility; in Swift 5 it will be `nonexhaustive`.
+Public enums can be declared as `@exhaustive` or as `@nonexhaustive`.
+In Swift 4 mode, the default behavior will be `@exhaustive` for source compatibility; in Swift 5 it will be `@nonexhaustive`.

-When a client tries to switch over a `nonexhaustive` enum, they must include a `default` case unless the enum is declared in the same module as the switch.
+When a client tries to switch over a non-exhaustive enum, they must include a `default` case unless the enum is declared in the same module as the switch.
 In Swift 4 mode, omitting this case will result in a warning; in Swift 5, it will be an error.

-Enums imported from C will be `nonexhaustive` by default, with a new C-side annotation to make them `exhaustive`.
+Enums imported from C will be `@nonexhaustive` by default, with a new C-side annotation to make them `@exhaustive`.
 These enums conservatively always have the "cross-module" behavior.

 ## Detailed design